thinkloop/todo-react-components/README.md

 npm install todo-react-components --save
 ```

-Or include the latest build of [todo-react-components.js](build/todo-react-components.js) in your project.
+Or use the latest build of [todo-react-components.js](build/todo-react-components.js) in your project.

 ### Demo App

-This project comes with a demo app.
+The project comes with a demo app that showcases the ui.
 To run it, clone the project, start the webserver and navigate to the url:

 ```
 > git clone https://github.com/thinkloop/todo-react-components